 80m- Wire vertical with the feedpoint at 7' and uses 8 raised radials at about 8'.
-The vertical wire does not go straight up, it tilts about 25deg as it goes up to a tree branch.
+The vertical wire does not go straight up, it tilts about 30deg as it goes up to a tree branch overhead.
 For such a simple antenna I seem to get out very well on this band.

-160m - Inverted-L, with about 55' vertical and the remaining 75' +/- slopes down to 20'.
-It's feedpoint is at 7' and it has 8 raised radials at about 8-10' above ground.
-Some nights I seem to do well with it, other nights I need to go out into the woods to see if the antenna fell down.
+160m - Inverted-L, with about 75' vertical and the remaining ~60' slopes down to 20'.
+It's feedpoint is at 12' and it has 8 raised radials also at about 12' above ground.
+Some nights I seem to do well with it, other nights I need to go out into the woods to check to see if the antenna fell down.

 Receiving antenna - 480' terminated Beverage antenna at an average height of 7' pointing at about 70-deg+/-.
 It works very, very well and I can hear far more stations than can hear my Low Power signal...
-It's very easy to tell who also is using a listening antenna on the far end of the path!
+It's also very easy to tell who also is using a listening antenna on the far end of the path!

-And to answer a frequent on-the-air question - yes, I'm a golfer and at one time as a much younger man I had thought about trying to play professionally.
+And to answer a frequent on-the-air question - yes, I'm a golfer.
+At one time as a much younger man I had thought about trying to play professionally.
 This is my original FCC-issued call, and not a vanity callsign.
 Back in those days the wait for the FCC envelope to arrive in the mail was a very long couple of weeks, but I sure was delighted by the call I was issued!
 I quickly upgraded to 20-wpm Extra Class, but will not change my call.

 It is always fun for me to listen to the far-end contact when they de-code "PGA" and make various comments such as "hey PGA... you must be a golfer!".